burhan3759/burhan3759.github.io/_posts/2020-04-16-early-education-and-lifes.markdown

 ### My Daily Task

 &nbsp; My neighbours and cousins are the same age as me, so you know what it means.
 It means unlimited enjoyment.
 After school, from 5.00 pm ~ 7.00 pm is play time.
 We are seasonal, we play using whatever we have and most of the time football on the road.
 I played most of the games on the road.
 It was one hell of a great feeling.
 I really wish I could go back to that time.
 Games that I played `Hide & Seek`, `Police & Thief`, `Tag / Run & Chase`, `YuGiOh`, `Beyblade`, `Crush Gear`, `Uno`, `Dam / Checker`, `Congkak`, `Skipping`, `Badminton`, `Bicycle`, `Football` and we even fight sometimes.
 Time really flies but good memories always stay.
+I had a wonderful childhood.
+Hopefully you guys have it also, let’s remember it for a moment and appreciate our moments.

 <br />